-SCAD can slow or block blood flow to the heart, causing a heart attack, abnormalities in heart rhythm or sudden death.
+SCAD can slow or block blood flow to the heart, causing a heart attack, heart rhythm problems or sudden death.

 SCAD most commonly affects women in their 40s and 50s, though it can occur at any age and can occur in men.
 People who have SCAD often don't have risk factors for heart disease, such as high blood pressure, high cholesterol or diabetes.

-SCAD can cause sudden death if it isn't diagnosed and treated promptly.
-Seek emergency attention if you experience heart attack symptoms — even if you think you aren't at risk of a heart attack.
+SCAD can cause sudden death if it isn't treated promptly.
+Get emergency medical help if you have heart attack symptoms — even if you think you aren't at risk of a heart attack.

-If you experience chest pain or think you might be having a heart attack, call 911 or your local emergency number.
+Call 911 or your local emergency number if you have chest pain or think you might be having a heart attack.
 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
-Drive yourself only as a last resort.
+Do not drive yourself unless you have no other choice.

 Risk factors for SCAD include:

 A possible complication of SCAD is heart attack.
 SCAD slows or stops blood flow through an artery.
 This weakens the heart and may lead to a heart attack.
 A heart attack from SCAD is different from a heart attack caused by a buildup of fats, cholesterol and other substances in and on the artery walls.
 This condition is called atherosclerosis.

 In some people with SCAD, the inner and outer layers of the artery may split.
 Blood can collect between these layers.
 Pressure from the pooled blood can make SCAD worse.